Frequently asked study abroad questions

 This means that Augustana programs offer a diversity of coursework which helps progress towards graduation.
 Whether these are courses in a major, courses with various Gen Ed Learning Perspectives or transferable internship credits, Augustana study away offerings provide courses that are as much a part of the Augustana experience as those on campus.

-All J-term courses and those in summer Ecuador and Dijon programs are part of the Augustana curriculum and no course transfer requests are needed for these programs.
-Courses offered on semester-away or non-Augustana summer programs will require approval of the appropriate department in order to transfer coursework back to Augustana.
+All J-term courses and those in summer Ecuador and Dijon programs are part of the Augustana curriculum and transfer requests are not needed for these programs.
+Courses offered on semester-away or non-Augustana summer programs will require prior approval of the appropriate department in order to apply the coursework to your Augustana record.
+However, these are considered Augustana courses and all grades will count in your grade point average and grades will display on your transcript.

 9. Are program deposits refundable?